sagiegurari/cargo-make/README.md

 * **ci-coverage-flow** - Runs the coverage flow and uploads the results to codecov.
 * **workspace-members-ci** - Runs the ci-flow for every workspace member.
 * **build-publish-flow** - Runs full sanity, generates github release and publishes the crate.
+* **upload-artifacts** - Uploads the binary artifact from the cargo package/publish output.
+* **bintray-upload** - Uploads the binary artifact from the cargo package/publish output to bintray.

 <a name="usage-predefined-flows-git"></a>
 #### Git Commands